KomodoPlatform/dPoW/README.md

   "real_tx_size": 651
 }
 ```
+You will need to make sure you have split utxos in each chain to be able to notarize.
+Check below under the `Bonus tips` section for a script to help you manage your utxos.

 _Note: As we are running a testnet, you wont see the returned txid on the mainnet KMD block explorer.
 Keep an eye out in the #2024-testnet channel for a link to the testnet block explorer once it is up and running_.

 ### Step 6: Confirm your pubkey registration